 The Housing Choice Voucher Program enables families to locate housing in the private rental market where landlords are willing to participate and where the rents are comparable to similar unassisted unites and falls within the program’s guidelines.
 When families begin renting assisted units, they must pay a minimum of 30%, not to exceed 40%, of their monthly adjusted income towards rent and utilities.
 This calculation of assistance is done by the housing authority.

 How to Apply for Section 8

-Currently the waiting list is CLOSED.
-When the waiting list is open applications are available at the Housing Authority main office or on this webpage.
+When the waiting list is open, applications are available at the Housing Authority main office or on this webpage.
 Applicants may complete one application per household, which will be date and time stamped upon receipt by the Housing Authority.
 This is a preliminary application to be placed on the wait list.